Our commitment to promoting and upholding the rights of people who use social care and childcare services

 Human Rights are the basic rights and freedoms that belong to everyone.

 Human Rights are based on core principles like dignity, fairness, equality, respect and autonomy.
-They are relevant to our day-to-day life and protect our freedom to control our own lives, effectively take part in decisions made by public authorities which affect our rights and get fair and equal services from public authorities.
+They are relevant to our day-to-day life and protect our freedom to control our own lives, effectively take part in decisions made by public authoriProtecting, promoting and supporting rights is at the heart of all social care and childcare work.
+It includes protecting people who are at risk of harm or abuse.

-As a public-sector body, we have duties to respect, protect and fulfil the rights that people have under the Human Rights Act 1998 when carrying out our functions.
+All public sector bodies have duties to respect, protect and fulfil the rights people have under the Human Rights Act 1998 when carrying out our functions.
 We also have duties to eliminate discrimination, advance equality of opportunity and foster good relations between different groups under the Equality Act 2010.

-As a regulator, Care Inspectorate Wales’ (CIW) primary responsibility is to ensure the law in relation to the running of social care and childcare services is upheld.
 The legal framework governing social care and childcare services has been carefully developed to incorporate and reflect people’s rights.
-These include; the ‘Social Services and Well-Being (Wales) Act 2014’, the ‘Regulation and Inspection of Social Care Act 2016’, the ‘Children and Families (Wales) Measure 2010’ and associated regulations, codes of practice, statutory guidance and national minimum standards.
+These include the ‘Social Services and Well-Being (Wales) Act 2014’, the ‘Regulation and Inspection of Social Care Act 2016’, the ‘Children and Families (Wales) Measure 2010’ and associated regulations, codes of practice, statutory guidance and national minimum standards.
+A focus on human rights ensures people receive good care and helps us fulfil our duties and purpose by meeting our legal obligations.

 - reviewing the performance of local authority social services functions,

-- providing first gateway to promoting good care through our registration process,
+- providing the first gateway to promoting good care through our registration process,

 - undertaking inspections, and